 Topics should be things that people are interested in, not outdated material or subjects no one cares much about.
 A funny video will usually grab people’s attention.
 Something unusual and thought-provoking is also good.

 It’s important to put something interesting and attractive in the first few seconds of your video.
 Statistics show that people tend to leave websites in the first few seconds, with the chance of departure dropping off steadily the longer they remain.
-If you can get people to watch your video for at least a minute, chances become much higher that they’ll stay for the whole thing.
+If you can get people to watch your video for at least a minute, chances become much higher than they’ll stay for the whole thing.

 2. Make Sure People Can Find Your Video